Timothy C. Hain, MD of Chicago Dizziness and Hearing

 Visual vertigo is a condition where patients are intolerant of situations where there are large amounts of visual stimulation -- examples include walking through the aisles of a grocery store, difficulties with viewing scrolling computer screens, and driving problems where the speed gets above a certain threshold (often superhighway).
 It is sometimes diagnosed as a migraine variant (e.g. vestibular migraine), as a psychiatric condition (e.g. PPPV), as an ocular disturbance (e.g. in patients with 3rd nerve palsies or otolithic problems), and as a reorganization to loss of vestibular sensation (e.g. visual dependence).

-Some progress has been made in treating this condition by the optometry profession, through manipulation of eye-wear and exercises.
+Some progress has been made in treating this condition by the optometry profession, through manipulation of eye-wear and visual exercises.
 We have recently recruited an OD to treat this condition, Dr. Marsha Sorenson.
+This is going well.

 Dai et al (2014) reported successful treatment with a variant of motion sickness, Mal de Debarquement, with a 5 day adaptation protocol.
 We sent a representative of our practice to visit Dr. Dai to learn how to do this treament, and we are offering it to MDDs patients.
-At this writing (7/2016), we have treated 17 patients.
+At this writing (4/2017), we have treated 28 patients.
+It works reasonably well, but it requires lots of staff and patient time.
 See this page regarding our progress so far.

-Chicago Dizziness and Hearing has recently purchased the "VHIT" test machine, which is a device that quantifies the results of "head impulses".
+Chicago Dizziness and Hearing has the "VHIT" test machine, which is a device that quantifies the results of "head impulses".
 This is a new technology to assess vestibular function.
 It is very good in detecting unilateral vestibular loss, such as due to tumors or vestibular neuritis.
 It is also modestly useful in assessing vestibular compensation - -persons who are uncompensated have "overt" saccades, and those who are compensated have "covert saccades".
-This doesn't always work however.

 We also use the VHIT to follow patients with bilateral vestibular impairment, to decide whether or not they are getting worse.
 It is far less stimulating that the rotatory chair, and we sometimes use it in place of VENG/R-chair in motion sensitive persons.
 Again it is a little tricky as people can improve on the VHIT (due to compensation) but remain unchanged on the rotatory chair (when one considers the entire vestibular response).
 We have also found VHIT somewhat helpful in occasional situations where a "tie breaker" is needed between ENG and rotatory chair.